Taiwing/override/level07/README.md

 number, read a number or quit.
 The store function is the vulnerable one.
 It will write a 32bit unsigned int into a *data* array of 100 elements.
 The user will provide the index at which to write the *number*.
-However the only check the program does on the user provided input is that it is not divisible by three (*number* mod 3 != 0).
-This means that providing that it passes this condition the user can write anywhere within a 32bit integer reach.
+However the only check the program does on the user provided index is that it is not divisible by three (*index* mod 3 != 0).
+This means that if it passes this condition the user can write anywhere within a 32bit integer reach.
 It can take indexes way beyond the length of the array, or even in the negatives.

 The simplest thing to do here would be a [ret2libc](https://bufferoverflows.net/ret2libc-exploitation-example/) exploit.